Inside the Reddit army that's crushing Wall Street - KVIA

 “It’s a means to an end,” explained one of them, AJ Vanover.

 At his retail job in an auto-parts store in Missouri, Vanover makes around $35,000 a year.
-But on Wednesday, he found himself a paper millionaire after following advice he read on WallStreetBets to bet big on GameStop.
+But on Wednesday, he found himself a paper millionaire.
 (His Robinhood account exceeded $1 million, according to screenshots he provided, but he hadn’t cashed out yet).
-Vanover was off from work, quarantining this week after a coworker contracted Covid-19, but now thinks he won’t return to his old job.
+For months, Vanover had been following GameStop as a “value play,” posting his thoughts on WallStreetBets along the way.
+This week, Vanover was off from work, quarantining after a coworker contracted Covid-19, but now thinks he won’t return to his old job.
 “I know I’m going to do two-weeks’ notice,” he said with a nervous laugh.
 “So, I’ll be nice about it.’
 Vanover said he plans help his parents with their mortgage, and he intends to keep investing in options.

 ’These guys can move markets’